 Mentor Coaching includes:

-· Mentor/Mentee discussions regarding ICF Code of Ethics and ICF Competency proficiency (80% of Mentoring time) (Mentee determines what would be best for them to be Mentor Coached around)
+· Mentor/Mentee discussions regarding ICF Code of Ethics and ICF Competency proficiency and best Coaching practices (80% of Mentoring time) (Mentee determines what would be best for them to be Mentor Coached around)

 · Mentor giving Mentee verbal and written feedback as to Mentee’s coaching level

 · Questions Mentee has about Coaching and Mentor Coach responses

 · Optional: Mentee coaching another person with the Mentor listening in and giving verbal and/or written feedback regarding Mentee’s coaching level

 - Model effective initiation and contracting of client relationship